About Q Magazine

 Communications and Public Affairs Director, Institute for Sustainability, Energy, and Environment (iSEE); Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).

-Q Magazine‘s Volume 5 Student Editore is a senior majoring in Earth, Society, and Environmental Sustainability, with minors in Spanish and Political Science.
-She is also pursuing the Certificate in Environmental Writing
+Q Magazine’s Volume 6 Student Editor.
+From Urbana, Ill., she is a senior double-majoring in Political Science and Earth, Society, and Environmental Sustainability.
+Erin is pursuing the Certificate in Environmental Writing and is a Communications Intern with iSEE.

 April Wendling

-Communications Specialist, Institute for Sustainability, Energy, and Environment (iSEE); Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
-Journalism graduate student, and former Q Student Editor (Spring 2020 issue).
+iSEE Institute for Sustainability, Energy, and Environment, Journalism graduate student, and former Q Student Editor (Spring 2020 issue).

 Julie Wurth

-Communications Specialist, Institute for Sustainability, Energy, and Environment (iSEE); Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).
+iSEE Communications Specialist; Center for Advanced Bioenergy and Bioproducts Innovation (CABBI).

 Notable Q Magazine Alumni